mlp0808/pathpilo/DEPLOYMENT.md

 ### 8. Configure Reverse Proxy (if using Nginx/Apache)

-If your VPS uses Nginx, you'll need to configure it to proxy requests:
+If your VPS uses Nginx, configure it to proxy requests:

 **Nginx configuration example:**
 ```nginx